 Both friends laughed as they continued walking along.

-As the teens arrived at the school, they came on a terrible sight, there were 'Arry and Bert, the evil smelter class teens, they always like playing pranks on new comers.
+As the teens arrived at the school, they came on a terrible sight.
+There were 'Arry and Bert, the sinister smelter class teens picking on a new student, like they always do at the beginning of every school year.

 "Same old 'Arry and Bert," groaned Thomas, "when are they ever going to learn?"

-"Who knows?" sighed Percy, "well I better go see which classes we're in first period, I'll go see in the cafeteria!"
+"Who knows?" sighed Percy, "well I better go see which classes we're in for first period."

 "Leave me alone!" cried the voice.